 Position your cursor on the line for the INVITE SCRIPT file and press PF9 to enter to the ALIALIST command.
-Your screen will look like the example shown in Figure 28.
+Your screen will look like the example shown in Figure 28 on page 73.

 Figure 28.
 Entering the ALIALIST Command